Greece Moments Greece Moments

 Andros is ideal for a beach holiday

-Scattered in the landscape are lonely hamlets and blue-and-white chapels, old dovecotes and monasteries that look like fortresses.
-Andros is an island that should not be missed on a Cycladic island hopping.
-Enclosed we show you our 8 Highlights of Andros:
+Scattered across the landscape are lonely hamlets and blue-and-white chapels, old dovecotes and monasteries that look like fortresses.
+Andros is an island that should not be missed on a Cycladic island-hopping trip.
+Below we show you our 8 highlights of Andros:

 Table of Contents